zostaw/llama-cpp-racket/README.md

 but I suspect it will work with any version.

-# What does it contain
+Please note, I'm a noob and this repo might be incorrect.
+Use at your own risk :)

+# Important

 Once you build the project, you can get rid of everything apart from:
 - *libllama.dylib* - main dependency, containing llama.cpp code
 - *racket.rkt* - contains the bindings that allow to call functions from above library

+You need to have installed [ffi/unsafe library](https://docs.racket-lang.org/foreign/index.html) for racket.
-The examples show how you can incorporate it with your project.
+The examples at the end show how you can incorporate it within your project.

 # Usage